Geometric ergodicity of trans-dimensional Markov chain Monte Carlo algorithms: Introduction

 In practice,~$\Pi$ is often intractable, prompting the use of trans-dimensional MCMC methods.
 A central goal of the current work is to provide verifiable sufficient conditions for trans-dimensional MCMC algorithms to be geometrically convergent in the $L^2$ distance.
-When~$\B$ is countably generated and the Markov chain is $\varphi$-irreducible, $L^2$ geometric convergence implies the classical notion of $\Pi$-a.e. geometric ergdoicity.
-See Lemma~\ref{lem:equivalence} in Section~\ref{sec:l2}, which is taken from \cite{roberts1997geometric}, \cite{roberts2001geometric}, and \cite{gallegos2023equivalences}.
-As discussed in Section~\ref{sec:uncertain}, geometric ergodicity guarantees a central limit theorem (CLT) for ergodic sums; moreover, consistent estimation of the asymptotic variance in a CLT often relies on geometric ergodicity.
+When~$\SF$ is countably generated and the Markov chain is $\varphi$-irreducible, $L^2$ geometric convergence implies the classical notion of $\Pi$-a.e. geometric ergdoicity.
+See \cite{roberts1997geometric}, \cite{roberts2001geometric}, and \cite{gallegos2023equivalences}.
+Geometric ergodicity is one of the key conditions ensuring the reliability of MCMC estimation.
+It guarantees a central limit theorem (CLT) for ergodic sums \citep{jones2001honest}; moreover, consistent uncertainty assessment through asymptotically valid confidence intervals is possible under geometric ergodicity \citep{vats2019multivariate}.

 The convergence behavior of trans-dimensional MCMC algorithms is in general far from well understood. \cite{roberts2006harris} established some general conditions for trans-dimensional Markov chains to be Harris recurrent.
 Geometric ergodicity of some specific trans-dimensional algorithms was established in \cite{geyer1994simulation}, \cite{andrieu1999joint}, \cite{ortner2006reversible}, and \cite{schreck2015shrinkage}.
-Existing proofs of geometric ergodicity often rely on the technique of drift and minorization, or in some simple situations, Doeblin's condition.
+Existing proofs of geometric ergodicity often rely on drift and minorization conditions, or in some simple situations, Doeblin's condition.
 The current work instead utilizes the decomposition of Markov chains, a remarkable technique developed by \cite{caracciolo1992two} and documented in \cite{madras2002markov}.
 This technique allows one to decompose the dynamic of a trans-dimensional Markov chain into within- and between-model movements, which can be analyzed separately.
-Using an extended version of this technique and exploiting the assumption that $|\mathcal{K}| < \infty$, Theorem~\ref{thm:main} is established.
+Using an extended version of this technique and exploiting the assumption that $|\mathsf{K}| < \infty$, Theorem~\ref{thm:main} is established.
 This result describes a divide-and-conquer paradigm that enables one to establish geometric convergence of the trans-dimensional chain by combining the geometric ergodicity of its within-model components.
-A quantitative bound on the convergence rate will also be provided; see Theorem~\ref{thm:quantitative}.
+Quantitative bounds on the convergence rate will also be provided; see Theorem~\ref{thm:quantitative}.